Select Type of Degree:

 Theatre/Theatre Arts Management programs prepare individuals to apply business management principles to the management of theatres and production corporations.
 Includes instruction in theatrical production, theatre design and planning, fund-raising and promotion, investment strategies, human resources management, theatre operations management, marketing, public relations, financial management and insurance, and applicable laws and regulations.

-While Theatre/Theatre Arts Management has degrees up to the Postbaccalaureate certificate, the majority of students study towards a Bachelors degree.
+While Theatre/Theatre Arts Management has degrees up to the Bachelors degree, the majority of students study towards a Masters degree.
 Students study Theatre/Theatre Arts Management all over the country, though the major at the Masters degree level sees the most graduates in Pennsylvania.
 The average annual income for an undergraduate degree in Theatre/Theatre Arts Management is $39,600.

-Some top jobs related to Theatre/Theatre Arts Management, include Producers and Directors, which have many employment opportunities.
-Yet there are higher paying jobs, such as Producers and Directors.
-The most available position for Theatre/Theatre Arts Management majors is Art, Drama Music Teachers, Postsecondary.
+Some top jobs related to Theatre/Theatre Arts Management, include Art, Drama, and Music Teachers, Postsecondary and Producers and Directors, both of which have many employment opportunities.
+Yet there are higher paying jobs, such as Managers, All Other. the most available position for Theatre/Theatre Arts Management majors is Managers, All Other.

 These are the highest paying careers for Theatre/Theatre Arts Management majors.